Monday, January 25, 2016

 We spit out every seed.

-At Church, we sang old hymns while someone played the piano and someone else played an accord.
+At Church, we sang old hymns while someone played the piano and another played the accordion.

-In our Sunday School Class we learned about Daniel being put in the Lion's Den for praying, Noah’s Ark, Jonah, the whale, and Jonah's disobedience to God.
+In our Sunday School Class, we learned about Daniel being put in the lions' den for praying, Noah's Ark, Jonah and the whale, and Jonah's disobedience to God

 We both had fallen asleep on the ride home and were leaning on the door.